 The public discourse about intimate violence isn't always as informed as it could be.
 For a victim, this can mean being re-traumatized as they share their experience with the people in their lives and communities.

 here to do

 In order to facilitate healing, we need solutions that recognize and understand the dynamic nature of intimate trauma, and repair the violations that occur in each sphere of our lives.
-From deep, internal personal work to our community’s acknowledgement and validation of the harm done to us, we need wholistic thinking about this winding road of recovery.
+From deep, internal personal work to our community’s acknowledgement and validation of the harm done to us, we need wholistic thinking and systemic solutions about this winding road of recovery.

 research & ADVocacy

 We need access to dynamic resources and programming developed in collaboration with survivors based on data, science, ancient wisdom and the voices of all people.
 Showing up isn't always an option, so we need to offer the ability to log on as well.